sanskrit-coders/sanskrit-coders.github.io/content/content/books/publish/paper-printing.md

   - letter - 7k / ream online

 ### Print cost
-- On regular paper - ₹ 2,000 for 2,500 A3 sheets
+- On regular paper - ₹ 2,000 (plain paper) + ₹ 2,000 (ink and cover paper) for 2,500 A3 sheets
 - For an avg.
-400 pg A5 book, tAra-prakAshana quoted around 600 Rs per copy (pigment ink? on acid free paper).
+400 pg A5 book, tAra-prakAshana quoted around 600 Rs per copy (pigment ink on acid free paper).

 - navbhArat 2025
   - Pigment ink, acid free paper is available only in bulk for printing 1000 books plus.